York's researchers have played key roles in many of the most important scholarship and discoveries of the past half century.

 York University celebrates its faculty, students and post-doctoral fellows who have earned honours and achievements for research and creative excellence at its annual York U Research Leaders event, hosted by the President’s Office and the Office of the Vice-President Research & Innovation.

-York's Strategic Research Plan, Building on Strength, 2013-2018 provides a vision for accelerating the growth and development of research, scholarship and activity.
+York's Strategic Research Plan, Towards New Heights 2018-2023 provides a vision for accelerating the growth and development of research, scholarship and activity.
 The plan highlights York's comprehensive research strengths and areas of opportunity for the strategic development of research.

 Students and Post-Doctoral Fellows